sclaussen/fourfours/README.md

 Generating all the expression permutations for functions and factorial operations results in an explosion of possible expressions.
-To provide a relief from the potential explosion, the rule `applyToEvaluation` can be applied.
+To provide relief from the permutation explosion, the rule `applyToEvaluation` can be applied.

 When `applyToEvaluation` is set to false, functions and factorial operations are only applied directly to a number.
-When the value is true, the functions and factorial operations are applied to the number as well as the result of a prior evaluation resulting in a significantly larger number of expression permutations.
+When the value is true, the functions and factorial operations are applied to the number as well as the result of a prior evaluation (resulting in a significantly larger number of expression permutations).

 For example: